sivy/monkinetic-2020-content/posts/2014-07-22-a-genderprivilege-topic-disclaimer.md

----
-Title: 'A gender/privilege topic disclaimer'
-Date: 2014-07-22 18:50
+date: 2014-07-22 18:50
-layout: post
-excerpt: >
-  I didn't go through much of a rebellious stage (barring a couple of years of slightly-over-drinking, hair-coloring and ear-piercings that didn't offend, literally, anyone).
+excerpt: I didn't go through much of a rebellious stage (barring a couple of years of slightly-over-drinking,  hair-coloring and ear-piercings that didn't offend, literally, anyone).
+title: A gender/privilege topic disclaimer
 ---
 For future reference:

 *Disclaimer: I've never written about gender and privilege topics - I'm a hetero white male who grew up in a suburban, anglo, Christan, two-parent family in the 70s and 80s when such things were (to me) normal.
 I didn't go through much of a rebellious stage (barring a couple of years of slightly-over-drinking, hair-coloring and ear-piercings that didn't offend, literally, anyone).*